track02/FlagIt/README.md

 A simple web extension checklist for flag collectors.

+## Installation

+### Chromium

+Note: This release is outdated and does not include regional flags.

-Use the .crx file in the Chromium folder or the .xpi file in the Firefox folder to install.
+Use the .crx file in the Chromium folder and drag onto browser addons page.

-Should be able to just drag onto browser addons page, tested in Firefox and Chromium.

-## Chromium release is outdated, does not have regional areas
+### Firefox

+Add to firefox from Mozilla's add-on site: https://addons.mozilla.org/en-GB/firefox/addon/flag_it/?src=ss

+New versions will be downloaded automatically as add-on updates.

 ## TODO